An Update from Puja Parsons

 In March of 2019, we explored the eco-friendly culture of Costa Rica for a month.
 In May and June, we lived our dream of visiting the fjords of Norway.
 Udgar reunited with his best friend from Dental School, who has lived there for fifty years.
-Reunions with colleagues like Julien Verchere who has successfully built “Le Serre Domes” in France and family and friends across Europe gave us a sense of belonging to a global community gardeners and Nature lovers.
+Reunions with colleagues like Julien Verchere who has successfully built “Le Serre Domes” in France and family and friends across Europe gave us a sense of belonging to a global community of gardeners and nature lovers.

 In November, we took a friend to our beloved New Zealand for a few weeks and then “popped over” to see the grandchildren and their parents in Australia in December.
-The smokey haze of wildfires there was challenging our daughter’s family, and the drought was threatening their nursery business.
-We felt our love of clean Rocky mountain air at home and could feel the blessings of living in Pagosa Springs.
+The smokey haze of wildfires there was challenging for our daughter’s family, and the drought was threatening their nursery business.
+We felt our love of clean Rocky Mountain air at home and could feel the blessings of living in Pagosa Springs.

 Stepping back from our roles and gaining perspective on travel helped us to appreciate our simple lifestyle.
 The personal security that we feel by just having our own Growing Dome® for immediate fresh food is a base for us.
-We are glad to witness our community of dome owners across the world, gaining the enhanced tastes of fresh food and the support a healthy lifestyle.
+We are glad to witness our community of dome owners across the world, gaining the enhanced tastes of fresh food and the support of a healthy lifestyle.

-We returned in February, from New Zealand, to find that our 26 foot Growing Dome Greenhouse had frozen because the door was left open for three days.
+We returned in February from New Zealand to find that our 26 foot Growing Dome Greenhouse had frozen because the door was left open for three days.
 Our plans for basking in our luscious winter garden sadly and dramatically ended.

 Evolving During Lockdown

 When “Lockdown” came from the COVID-19 Pandemic, providing fresh food for people out of work intensified our common purpose.
 It was a unifying moment.
-By the end of March, we were feeding the neighbors and the Food Banks with bags of produce, from our home and two of the GGP domes.
+By the end of March, we were feeding the neighbors and the Food Banks with bags of produce from our home and two of the GGP domes.

 At home, the little shoots emerged from the seeds and frozen wizened plants.
 Watching our personal Growing Dome’s recovery from the freeze was a lesson in renewal.
-It helped us to remember that Nature heals if allowed and that letting go is as much of an art as succeeding, in a goal.
+It helped us to remember that Nature heals if allowed and that letting go is as much of an art as succeeding in a goal.